SELab-2/OSOC-3/files/user_manual.md

 ### Removing a student from a project (Admin-only)

-To remove a student from a project, click on the red trash icon on the top right of the student's card on the "Project page".
+To remove a student from a project, click on the red trash icon on the top-right of the student's card on the "Project page".

 ### Adding a skill to a project (Admin-only)